Rhiwbina RFC

 Rhiwbina Rugby Football Club is a Welsh rugby union club based in Rhiwbina, a suburb of Cardiff in Wales.
 Rhiwbina RFC is a member of the Welsh Rugby Union and is a feeder club for the Cardiff Blues.

 Rhiwbina RFC also runs a mini and Junior Section with teams from Under 7's up to Youth.

 History

 The club was established on 14 February 1962, when a notice was put up in a Post Office window in Rhiwbina by Jack Treeby.
-Jack asked for interested people to a meeting and following this meeting the club was formed.
+Jack invited interested people to meet and following this meeting the club was formed.

 The "Squirrel" name and logo came about as a result of the newly formed club meeting in the Butchers Arms, an Ansells pub which used the squirrel motif as an emblem.

 Rhiwbina Rugby was awarded full Welsh Rugby Union (WRU) status in 1975, the nominator's included Pontypridd and Penarth Rugby clubs.

 Rhiwbinas previous President was Keith Rowlands, who was also the President of the WRU and who played for Wales and the British Lions.